 “When our pets aren’t with us anymore, an Invisible Leash connects our hearts to each other.
 Forever.”
 That’s what Zack’s friend Emily tells him after his dog dies.
 Zack doesn’t believe it.
 He only believes in what he can see.
 But on an enlightening journey through their neighborhood–and through his grief–he comes to feel the comforting tug of the Invisible Leash.
 And it feels like love.

 Accompanied by tender. uplifting art by Joanne Lew-Vriethoff, bestselling author Patrice Karst’s gentle story uses the same bonding technique from her classic book The Invisible String to help readers through the experience of the loss of a beloved animal.

-With 400,000 copies sold, this accessible, bestselling picture book phenomenon about the unbreakable connections between loved ones has healed a generation of readers–children and adults alike–and has been updated with new illustrations and an afterword from the author.
+With half a million copies sold, this accessible, bestselling picture book phenomenon about the unbreakable connections between loved ones has healed a generation of readers–children and adults alike–and has been updated with new illustrations and an afterword from the author.
 Now available in paperback for the first time!